TheoBounac/SUMMER-SCHOOL-RL/README.md

 # 📝 Installation guide

-**🐳 Docker** : [📘 How to train Reinforcement Learning (RL) policies on **IsaacLab Simulation**](doc/Isaaclab.md)
+For the summer school tutorial, students are required to install this workshop using Docker.
+Please follow this guide: [link] **🐳 Docker** : [📘 How to train Reinforcement Learning (RL) policies on **IsaacLab Simulation**](doc/Isaaclab.md)

+We also provide a native installation guide for those who wish to continue working on the project beyond the tutorial.
 **🔧 Native installation** : [📘 How to train Reinforcement Learning (RL) policies on **IsaacLab Simulation**](doc/Isaaclab.md)

 ---